DAOveloped/HappyNewsDAO/checklist.md

 ### Module B: Article verification and sentiment analysis
 - [ ] Research and select an appropriate AI tool for article verification
 - [ ] Integrate the selected AI tool into the dApp for article scanning and authenticity verification
-- [ ] Implement sentiment analysis using [Sentiment Analysis Tools](tool-link-here) to rate the sentiment of submitted articles
+- [ ] Implement analysis to rate the sentiment of submitted articles
 - [ ] Explore decentralized storage options (such as [Filecoin](https://filecoin.io)) for storing verified articles securely

 ### Module C: Payments and journalist compensation